-You can find some general advice about what to do if there is conflict in your relationship in the downloadable PDF.
+In a relationship, it is important to reflect together on what you can learn from conflict.
+You can find some general advice about what to do if there is conflict in your relationship in our conflict download PDF document.